jemmy512/book-notes/C++/C++Primer.md

         2. if the class has a member whose move members are deleted or inaccessible.
         3. if the `destructor` of the class is defined as deleted or inaccessible
         4. if the class has members that are `const` or `reference member`.
-        5. if ask compiler to generate a move operation by using =default, then the operation will be defined as deleted.
+        5. if ask compiler to generate a move operation by using =default, then the copy operation will be defined as deleted.
+        6. Declaring a destructor has a potentially significant side effect: it prevents the move operations from being generated.
-    9. Class has define its own move constructor or move-assignment operator must define its own copy operations.
-Otherwise, those members are deleted as default.
+    9. Class has define its own `move constructor` or move-assignment operator `must define` its own `copy operations`.
+Otherwise, those members are `deleted` as default.
     10. Lvalues are moved, lvalues are copied but r values are copied when there is no move constructor.
-    11. __Compiler synthesizes either move control members or copy control members, but not both__.

 14. Move Iterator:
     * Return rvalue reference by calling library `make_move_iterator` function which takes a normal iterator and returns a rvalue reference rather than normal iterator which return lvalue reference.